yatharthsameer/Fake-News-Detector/README.md

-# MDP Admin Panel for Vishvas News
+# MDP Client Facing Panel for Vishvas News

-This is the Admin panel for the Multimodal Data Processing (MDP) system of Vishvas News, built in collaboration with IIT Kharagpur.
+This is the Client panel for the Multimodal Data Processing (MDP) system of Vishvas News, built in collaboration with IIT Kharagpur.

 ## Frontend Setup